rossta/steep-activesupport-4/README.md

 > [!IMPORTANT]
 > This is a fork of the [Steep gem](https://github.com/soutaro/steep).
-This fork exists primarily to support a legacy system that relies on ActiveSupport 4.2.
+This fork exists primarily to support a legacy system that needs more permissive (relaxed) version constraints for selected runtime dependencies.

 ---